whim-witch/Commission-Info/README.md

 I specialize in writing stories with horror elements, guro/euroguro, possession, codependency, hurt/comfort, and also just plain silly crack fics.
 I also love essay style writing, so if there’s a ship that you’d like a manifesto for I am more than happy to supply.<br>

 I am comfortable writing NSFW fics, however I reserve the right to decline writing proposals without explanation.
-This will be handled professionally, as I may not be the best person to do certain topics jusstice.<br>
+This will be handled professionally, as I may not be the best person to do certain topics justice.<br>

 <p align=center>To see some samples of my fiction, see my AO3: https://archiveofourown.org/users/whimwitch <br>
 For poetry examples, see my site: